+While these delegated powers might appear to be merely technical matters, in this as in most Bills they raise important questions of constitutional, legal, and procedural principle that matter, regardless of party allegiance or views on the policy merits of the Bill.
 The scope and design of the delegation of power sought in any Bill raise important questions for MPs that go to the heart of their role as legislators.
 MPs should be clear about the level of authority they are delegating to government Ministers and be confident that they will not regret forgoing their ability to fully scrutinise future government decisions.

 The Hansard Society has long argued that the delegated legislation system – delegated powers in Bills and the resulting Statutory Instruments – is flawed and now represents one of the most significant constitutional challenges of our time.
 With the support of the Legal Education Foundation, we have therefore embarked on a Review of Delegated Legislation.